atecon/heatmap/src/heatmap_help.md

 ## heatmap_plot(Input, opts[null])

 Arguments:
-- Input: numeric, required - accepts a matrix, a single series, or a list of series (time-series)
+- Input: numeric, required - accepts a matrix, or a list of series (time-series)
 - opts: bundle, optional

 A convenience wrapper for producing heatmaps from the common data shapes encountered in Gretl workflows.
 If a **matrix** is provided it is used as-is.
-For **time-series datasets** a single series or a list of series is accepted and converted internally to a matrix (columns are series, rows are observations).
-For **panel datasets** a panel series is accepted and the wrapper will reshape it so that each unit becomes a column and time runs along rows. **Cross-sectional** series are not supported by this wrapper.
+For **time-series datasets** a list of series (at least two) is accepted and converted internally to a matrix (columns are series, rows are observations).
+For **panel datasets** a single panel series is accepted and the wrapper will reshape it so that each unit becomes a column and time runs along rows. **Cross-sectional** series are not supported by this wrapper.
 After conversion the call is forwarded to heatmap().

+## pm3d_plot(Input, opts[null])

+Arguments:
+- Input: numeric, required - accepts a matrix (grid form), a matrix with three columns (x y z rows), or a list of three series (each series becomes a column and the list is transposed into Nx3 rows).
+- opts: bundle, optional

+Creates a 3-dimensional surface visualization by driving gnuplot's pm3d mode together with the splot command.
+Behaviour depends on the form of the input:
+- Matrix form (cols != 3): the matrix is interpreted as a z-grid (rows/columns form a regular lattice).
+The plot uses the matrix data format understood by gnuplot.
+- Table form (matrix with 3 columns or list of three series): the input is interpreted as an (x, y, z) table.
+If desired, the implementation may apply gnuplot's dgrid3d to interpolate scattered points onto a regular grid before plotting.

+Several options from the standard options bundle affect the pm3d plot (palette, limits, title, labels).
+In addition, two pm3d-specific options are available:

+### pm3d-specific options

+- `grid_resolution`: scalar, controls the resolution used by gnuplot's dgrid3d interpolation when applied to table-style (x y z) inputs or when smoothing the surface.
+The default value is 25.
+Setting this to 0 disables dgrid3d interpolation.

+- `with_contour`: boolean, when TRUE (default) and the input is a matrix, the pm3d plot may be augmented with contour-plot so that contour lines on the base or are combined with the pm3d surface.

+These two keys are present in the default options bundle and are only used by pm3d_plot().

 # OPTIONS